 While Belarus will not have its Euromaidan any time soon, recent developments at home and abroad suggest that the country’s political course is not set in stone.

-In mid-March, Belarus’s President, Alexander Lukashenko, announced that he would suspend his decree introducing the so-called “parasite tax”; a fee charged on the unemployed.
+In mid-March, Belarus’s President, Aleksander Lukashenko, announced that he would suspend his decree introducing the so-called “parasite tax”; a fee charged on the unemployed.
 Lukashenko, who has been dubbed “Europe’s last dictator”, is not used to making concessions, but unfavourable circumstances have left him with no choice.
 The recent wave of popular protests, on an unprecedented scale (which, in the Belarusian standards, means several thousand), is only one of them.

 In 2016, the Belarusian economy regressed for a third consecutive year, with GDP estimated to shrink by 2.6 per cent, after a drop of 3.8 per cent in 2015.
 Unemployment nearly doubled between 2014 and 2015, and persistent inflation necessitated a four-digit denomination of the currency in July 2016.